ZupIT/beagle-docs/content/en/Tutorials/How to create a form and submit it to an API.md

 {{% /tab %}}
 {{< /tabs >}}

-On this example, an `onChange` event of the TextInput it is always called when the user types a new text in the input.
+On this example, the `onChange` event of the TextInput is always called when the user types a new text in the input.
 Inside the onChange, there is an implicit context [**implicit context**](/api/context/#2-implicit-context) called `onChange` where the value is the last typed `value` by the user.

 #### OnChange